userquin/vite-ssg/README.md

 #### Customizing head for each page

-You can register your `custom head handler on sfc page` components using `registerCustomHeadHandler` on you `setup` script.
+You can register your `custom head handler on sfc page` components using `registerCustomHeadHandler` on your `setup` script.
 Beware, you can only use it on `page sfc` components, since it is registered per route path.

-You don't need to register a global handler to remove head entries present in one page but not in another, `vite-ssg/i18n` will take for you with a head reset on each transition.
+You don't need to register a global handler to remove head entries present in one page but not in another, `vite-ssg/i18n` will take for you, resetting the head on each transition.

 You can use `head helpers` such as `addMetaHeadName` and `addMetaHeadProperty` to add head entries.